Skip to main content

 Makita GD0601

-Makita tools are popular, so we tried hard to include the brand in our test.
+Makita tools are popular, so we tried hard to include the brand in our testing.
 The GD061 is the closest we came up with, but it's much larger, heavier, and more rugged than anything else we tried.
 It's a true die grinder, the kind of tool that originally inspired the original Dremel and created the rotary tool category in the first place.

 If you feel as if you'd be pushing one of the smaller choices to its limit, this heavy-duty Makita is worth considering.
 Its speed isn't variable, but the fixed 25,000 rpm no-load speed is within the capabilities of every tool here, and it has a lot of torque behind it to do the work.